auth

 Signup route spec for account creation.

 Public endpoint that creates an account.
 When open_signup is disabled (default), a matching unclaimed invite is required.
 When enabled, anyone can sign up without an invite.
-Follows the bootstrap_routes.ts pattern.
+Follows the auth/bootstrap_routes.ts pattern.